kaliop-uk/kueueingbundle/readme.md

 * add a new message producer to remotely execute services (methods on services?) instead of console commands

 * the usage of the term "queue" should probably be better explained (it is not the same as rabbit queue name)

+* set up filters for existing producers:
+    - limit allowed services to a whitelist
+    - limit allowed console commands to a whitelist
+    - set up a list of target servers with options for xmlrpc